 Having a framework to actively manage what matters and what doesn’t

-It’s easy to believe that there is a point where we become “official minimalists™” and suddenly have freedom, time, and energy for all the wonderful things life has to offer.
+It’s easy to believe there is a point when we become “official minimalists™” and suddenly have freedom, time, and energy for all the wonderful things life has to offer.
 This is undeniably false.
 I have significant evidence that minimalism is not a finish line you reach, but a framework with which you view the world.
 It’s a way to actively edit life in a way that allows us to give our best and live our best.
 Minimalism is truly a journey that lasts a lifetime as our needs and desires will change throughout.

 Don’t expect to reach a point where everything clicks.
 There’s no finish line, just a framework.